Text reading 130 Years of Jewish Life at Brown with an illustration of the Van Wickle Gates and challah

 Registration

-If you experience any issues accessing registration, please email us at 130YearsofJewishLife@brown.edu or leave a message at +1 (401) 863-2000.
+If you are in need of any accommodations (i.e. food allergies, handicapped parking, a wheelchair, or captioning), please reach out to us at 130YearsofJewishLife@brown.edu or leave a message at +1 (401) 863-2000.

 130 Years of Jewish Life at Brown is open to all members of the Brown University community.